My Portfolio

 deadbit

 Deadbit is a tool that attempts to test a router's memory over ICMP.
 It makes some assumptions about how a router will handle ICMP packets and attempts to feed the router all possible data bits, checksum calculations and sequence numbers.
-(I realize this is far from a *real* memory test, but it did in fact successfully implicate the questionable hardware it was written to test.)
+I realize this is far from a *real* memory test, as a real external memory test is impossible.
+However, this utility was successful in generating reproducable errors in the questionable hardware it was written to test.